ErpNetDocs/tech/modules/crm/clientcenter/index.md

 The Client Center has a hierarchical menu structure consisting of several **sections** and **pages**.
 Each works with accurate and simplified data to implement a seamless platform experience, allowing customers to look at documents important to them **on-demand**.

-Access to the sections is determined based on the **role** a user is assigned.

 ### Home

 This is the default landing page of the Client Center, offering quick access to all **orders**, **invoices**, and **due payments**.